wym109/pisa/pisa/stages/README.md

     self.foo = something_else
 ```

-The constructor arguments are passed in via the satage config file, which in this case would need to look something like:
+The constructor arguments are passed in via the stage config file, which in this case would need to look something like:

  ```ini
  [stage_dir.mystage]